adrianomg/PAMPAR/README.md

 }
 ```

-PAMPAR is a parallel benchmark suite that provides a wide set of benchmarks, all parallelized using four state-of-art parallel programing interfaces (parallel libraries).
+PAMPAR is a parallel benchmark suite that provides a broad set of benchmarks, all parallelized using four state-of-art parallel programming interfaces (parallel libraries).

 Currently, the suite consists of 13 parallel benchmarks (micro, kernels, and pseudo-applications), each parallelized using PThreads, OpenMP, MPI-1, and MPI-2 (dynamic processes creation).
-It also offer a clean serial version to be used as base result and to ease implementations using new programming models.
+It also offers a clean serial version to be used as a base result and to ease implementations using new programming models.

 **Table: Suite details.**
 | Benchmark | Acronym | Set | Complexity | Domain |